hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 ## ✨ Vibe Coding

 You are free to use AI Assistance for your coding.
-We assume that you do not implement any AI generated code that you are not able to explain or replicate yourself.
+We assume that you do not implement any AI generated code that you are not able to explain.

-In case you do use AI Assistance, please save the chat history to a `CHAT_HISTORY.md` file and add it to your repository,
+In case you do use AI Assistance, please save the chat history to a `CHAT_HISTORY.md`

-## 📤 Submission

-Please submit your solution by providing:

-- A GitHub repository link
-- A `README.md` with setup instructions:
-  - How to build and run the project locally

-## ⏱️ Scope

-This task is designed to take around 4 hours.
-Don't worry if you can't complete everything — that is not our primary interest.

-Please focus on writing clean, well-structured code and demonstrating your thought process.
-There are thousand ways to Rome and we are neither interested in Rome itself nor if you got there - we are interested in the way that you choose.